hexcowboy/jackbox-archived/README.md

 # 🧨 JackBox

-A super-tiny (less than 1GB) [Docker](https://www.docker.com) container that provides a penetration testing environment on-the-fly.
+A super-tiny (less than 1GB) [Docker](https://www.docker.com) container that provides a penetration testing environment.

 - Runs on Windows, Mac, Linux (anything that runs Docker)
 - Setup in as little as 1 minute